-With very limited exceptions discussed below, TWC employees may not accept any gift, gratuity, or entertainment whatsoever from a prohibited source.
+TWC employees may not accept any gift, gratuity, or entertainment whatsoever from a prohibited source.
 A 'prohibited source' includes, but is not limited to:

-- a vendor or contractor that currently contracts with the TWC or is likely to become interested in a contract with the TWC; - an entity or person that is interested in or is likely to become interested in a purchase, payment, claim or other monetary transaction with the TWC in which the TWC employee exercises discretion; - lobbying firms or lobbyists; - an entity subject to regulation, audit, inspection or investigation by TWC; and - an entity or person against whom litigation is pending or contemplated by the TWC or legal counsel for a party adverse to TWC.
+- a vendor or contractor that currently contracts with TWC or is likely to become interested in a contract with TWC; - an entity or person that is interested in or is likely to become interested in a purchase, payment, claim, or other monetary transaction with TWC in which the TWC employee exercises discretion; - an entity subject to regulation, audit, inspection, or investigation by TWC; and - an entity or person against whom litigation is pending or contemplated by TWC or legal counsel for a party adverse to TWC.